kabk/go-theses-2022-pavlo-sharapata/content/06-the-fossil.md

 </div>

 In my last chapter I planned to write about another type of fossils.
 [Monuments](#figure "Kosmaj Memorial Complex").
 The ones that were built out of actual remains of ancient past mixed together with concrete.
 Bold, Brutalist structures that were raised in mountains and fields of former Yugoslavia.
 They were meant to deliver a message during those times, but unconditionally became fossils of current ones.
 The purpose, the message, the ideology they served is a thing long of the past.
-They are living fossils, whose existence of course should not to be taken for granted, but at the same time&hairsp;&hairsp;—&hairsp;they will forever stand as unconscious remainders of the past and beam their message into the void.<br>
+They are essentially&hairsp;—&hairsp;living fossils, whose existence of course should not to be taken for granted, but at the same time&hairsp;&hairsp;—&hairsp;they will forever stand as unconscious remainders of the past and beam their message into the void.<br>

 <div class="subchapter">